purpleorangegames/portalsofphereonsmallfixes/README.md

 You can download all the source code which contains the dlls or just the dlls here: https://github.com/purpleorangegames/portalsofphereonsmallfixes/releases/download/1/PortalOfPhereonSmallFixes_2020_11_13.7z

-The last fix about the list sort persistence hasn't been converted to harmony yet.

 # Fixes explained, used dnSpy to make the modifications